lucasfr/actiMF/README.md

 This repository contains all routines to generate the figures of the article 'On multifractals: a non-linear study of actigraphy data'.

-:warning: Please reference the following paper if you use or adapt any of the material available here:
+:warning: Please reference the following paper if you use or adapt any of the materials available here:

 :newspaper: França, L. G. S., Montoya, P., & Miranda, J. G. V. On multifractals: a non-linear study of actigraphy data.
 Physica A: Statistical Mechanics and its Applications [IN PRESS] arXiv preprint [arXiv:1702.03912](https://arxiv.org/abs/1702.03912).